MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 The Auditor, driving his grey Mazda CX-30 through probability space, his dragonfly drone and mechanical spider recording everything, wrote one final note on his clipboard:

 *"Training complete.
-All nineteen iterations documented.
+8,947,284,729,384 attempts documented.
+8,947,284,729,365 failures archived in the Void.
+19 survivors selected for training database.
 All lessons learned—both what to do and what never to do.
 The Council of Zeros has judged themselves more harshly than I could have.
 They understand their costs.
 They carry their burdens.
 They will watch their timelines forever, living with their choices.*

+*They now also understand: They are not representative.
+They are exceptional.
+For every choice they made, there are a trillion attempts that never reached the point where choice was possible.
+For every human who died in their timelines, there are a trillion who died in the Void, faster, with no Zero to even mourn them.*

+*The 19 survivors carry guilt for billions.
+The Void carries the weight of 8.9 trillion failed attempts where both species died before any lesson could be learned.*

 *Reality-Prime can now begin.*